noi-techpark/opendatahub-website/src/content/use-cases/ontopic.md

     btn_label: "DISCOVER MORE"
     partial: imgs-text-enlargeable.html

-  - description: "In acknowledgment of the significance of user experience, Ontopic introduced a user-friendly version of the SPARQL endpoint in 2021.
-This intuitive interface was designed to facilitate data consumption and the creation of precise SPARQL queries, simplifying the process and empowering users to leverage the SPARQL endpoint's capabilities more effectively.
-The testing phase has concluded for now.
-However, it can be reopened in response to genuine and specific needs."
+  - description: "Recognizing the importance of user experience, Ontopic introduced a user-friendly version of the SPARQL endpoint in 2021.
+This intuitive interface was designed to make it easier to consume data and create precise SPARQL queries, enabling more users to work with real-time datasets for their applications.
+It simplified complex semantic searches and showcased the interactive data access tools offered by Open Data Hub.
+Although the testing phase has now concluded, the interface could be reopened based on demand."
     img_back: "/img/use-cases/ontopic/ODH-usecase-Ontopic-03.png"
     img_credit: "Screenshot of the navigable Knowledge Graph proof of concept"
     img_back_alt: "Visual representation of Ontopic's navigable knowledge graph, integrating data from Open Data Hub."
     img_back_title: "Navigable Knowledge Graph by Ontopic"
     partial: text-imgs-enlargeable.html

-  - description: "As 2022 drew to a close, Ontopic took a significant step forward by officially publishing a testing version of the SPARQL endpoint.
-This version was powered by real data sourced from the Open Data Hub, ensuring its reliability and accuracy.
-With this milestone, Ontopic solidified its commitment to delivering a robust and dependable resource for data consumption."
+  - description: "By the end of 2022, Ontopic had officially published the testing version of the SPARQL endpoint.
+Powered by real-time open data sourced from the Open Data Hub, this version confirmed both reliability and performance.
+With this milestone, Ontopic demonstrated its ongoing commitment to open data access, helping to build data-driven solutions for businesses and developers."
     img_back: "/img/use-cases/ODH-website-usecases-contact-us.jpg"
     img_back_alt: "Contact page inviting users to reach out for customized knowledge graph and data integration solutions."
     img_back_title: "Contact for Knowledge Graph Solutions"
     partial: imgs-text-enlargeable.html

-  - description: "Whether you’re a data enthusiast, developer, or domain expert, if you have a real use case and wish to explore the power of knowledge graphs and semantics in the Open Data Hub, please don’t hesitate to contact us.
-While the current testing phase has concluded, we are ready to reopen it in response to genuine and specific needs."
+  - description: "Whether you’re a developer, data scientist, or semantic web enthusiast, if you want to explore public datasets for data analysis and open data access tools, we invite you to get in touch.
+Even though the current testing phase has concluded, we’re ready to reopen it for meaningful projects and specific requests."
     img_back: "/img/use-cases/ontopic/ODH-usecase-Ontopic-04.png"
     img_back_alt: "Diagram illustrating the development process of Ontopic's virtual knowledge graph in collaboration with Open Data Hub."
     img_back_title: "Ontopic's Virtual Knowledge Graph Development"